stephen-mw/logcrypt/README.md

 Logcrypt is a service that allows for easy, encrypted backups of logs in cloud environments.
 Have all of your hosts simply make a POST to the logcrypt endpoint and logs will automatically be encrypted, compressed, and stored away in S3.

 ## Why
 I manage a lot of hosts.
 Sometimes I spin up hundreds of them at one time.
-In order to save on costs, host bootstrapping has a built-in "self-destruct" method: if it senses something has gone wrong in its configuration, it turns off.
+In order to save on costs, host bootstrapping has a built-in "self-destruct" method: if it senses something has gone wrong in its configuration, the host will automatically turn itself off to save money.

-The self-destruct mechanism is great for keeping costs low, since it can take hours to notice that some auto-scaling group is behaving badly.
-However it makes it hard to do a post-mortem on the install since the host has to be turned on again to read logs.

-To make life easier for me a host will POST all of its logs to the logcrypt service if it senses failure.
-This means I can catch errors even before Splunk or rsyslog is setup, since the only requirement is curl!
+The mechnanism works great, but sometimes the host is shutoff even before monitoring or log shipping is turned on!
+To make it so post-mortems can always be completed, the instances will use logcrypt to securely upload their logs for a post-mortem regardless of where they are at in their bootstrap.
+The only thing they need is ```curl``` or some other way to make an HTTP POST.

 ## How it works
 Logcrypt uses asymmetrical gpg encryption.
 A public gpg key is imported and aes 256-bit encryption is used. lza compression keeps the file size low and removes the need to compress logs before storage.